photoprism/photoprism-docs/docs/user-guide/sync/webdav.md

 By default, indexing and importing start automatically after a safety delay when files have been uploaded using WebDAV.

 !!! tldr ""
     You can disable WebDAV in the [advanced settings](../settings/advanced.md).
-Since it requires write permissions and authentication, the built-in WebDAV server is automatically disabled when running in [read-only](../../getting-started/config-options.md#feature-flags) or [public mode](../../getting-started/config-options.md#authentication).
+Since it requires authentication, the built-in WebDAV server is automatically disabled when running in [public mode](../../getting-started/config-options.md#authentication).

 !!! note ""